SCPassion/pyth-board/README.md

 - **Active Development:** New features and improvements are added regularly.
 - **Community Focused:** Your feedback and contributions help shape the future of Pyth Board.
-- **Learning Opportunity:** Great for anyone interested in Python, web development, or collaborative tools.
+- **Learning Opportunity:** Great for anyone interested in Pyth Network, web development, or collaborative tools.

 ---